 Disciplinary & Departmental Service

 I currently serve as the Teaching Editor at H-Diplo, in which capacity I curate and maintain teaching resources relevant to International Relations and Diplomatic History.
 This includes the commissioning of teaching roundtables, the first of which we published in November of 2019.
-More recently, I have also become a Review Editor for H-Diplo, which means I will be soliciting stand-alone and roundtable reviews such as this.
+More recently, I have also become a Review Editor for H-Diplo, which means I solicit stand-alone and roundtable reviews such as this.

 While at Georgetown, I also worked as a research assistant for a number of professors.
 Most recently, I was a managing editor for International Studies Quarterly.
 See my CV for more details.